sikaco/Air-Note-Rx_deprecated_/README.md

-This project is *deprecated*, no longer be maintained any more。
+This project is *deprecated*, no longer be maintained。

 ---
 # AirNote